 Moreover, though regulators continue to find ways to adapt to the ever-evolving world of financial crime, criminals can typically adapt even faster, meaning that even the savviest and well-intentioned regulators generally are lagging.
 This fact has made it necessary for financial institutions to join the fight against financial crime by monitoring for, investigating, and reporting on suspicious activity.

-As businesses rely on the financial services industry, they, in turn, become a first line of defense against financial crime.
-Therefore, they also need to be aware of potential threats, and adopt strategies to protect their businesses and the financial infrastructure that supports them.
+As businesses rely on the financial services industry, they, in turn, become the first line of defense against financial crime.
+Therefore, they also need to be aware of potential threats and adopt strategies to protect their businesses and the economic infrastructure that supports them.

-Financial crime is crime committed against financial assets, and typically involves the unlawful conversion or obscuring of the ownership of the assets for a single person’s or entity’s financial benefit.
+The broad term “financial crime” is used to describe any crime committed against financial assets and typically involves the unlawful conversion or obscuring of the ownership of the assets for a single person’s or entity’s financial benefit.

-Financial crime generally falls into the following categories:
+Most financial crimes generally fall into the following categories: